-The Company continues to work closely with both the Prudential Regulation Authority (PRA) and HM Government.
-During the year the PRA undertook one of its regular reviews of the Company.
-This resulted in a Periodic Summary Letter which was considered by the Board at the December meeting.
-One matter was raised and this has been actioned.
-As mentioned in previous statements, the Company continues to operate with a capital waiver granted by the PRA which covers the period up to 31st December 2020.
+The Company makes every effort to work closely with both the Prudential Regulation Authority (PRA) and HM Government.
+As mentioned in previous statements, the Company continues to operate with a capital waiver granted by the PRA.
+This waiver was renewed in 2020 and now covers the period up to 31st December 2025.